Poincar\'e series for modular graph forms at depth two. II. Iterated integrals of cusp forms: Modular properties of solutions to the Laplace equations

+with $\Lambda(\Delta_{18},18)$ of transcendental weight one.
 Just as discussed in the previous examples, it is possible to find suitable rational linear combinations of these objects to produce modular invariant functions for which the homogeneous solutions $\Hpm_{{\Delta_{2s}}}$ cancel out, thus properly living in the realm of MGFs.